-WinCross provides multiple ways of modifying tables and table options, filters and statistics.
-The Globally Modify Tables options let you make changes to multiple tables at once saving valuable editing time.
+WinCross provides multiple ways of modifying tables and table options, filters, and statistics.
+The Setup|Globally Modify Tables options let you make changes to multiple tables at once saving valuable editing time.

-You can modify table options, table filters and table statistics globally across many tables.
-For purposes of this tutorial, we will modify one table using the table, filter and statistics options of Setup|Tables.
+For purposes of this tutorial, we will modify one table using the table, filter, and statistics options of Setup|Tables.

-☐ Select Setup|Tables to display the tables you created from your labeled SPSS data file.
+Select Setup|Tables to display the tables you created from your labeled SPSS data file.

 Notice the row names and row logic that were generated for the GENDER table.
-You can select through the tables in the Tables list box and make any desired changes using the Setup|Tables options without having to enter the majority of the rows for each table.
+You can select through the tables in the Tables list box and make any desired changes using the Setup|Tables options without having to enter majority of the rows for each table.